Belgitude: Examples of belgitude

 Belgitude is primarily characterised today by subject matters and symbols that are typical or unique to Belgian culture, such as Belgian Dutch and Belgian French.
 The Dutch in Belgium has many gallicisms and the French in Belgium many hollandisms, both in terms of words as well as grammar.
 For instance, the word "plezant" ("amusing") in Flanders is derived from the French word "plaisant" and is hardly used in the Netherlands.

 Typical foods and drinks, such as Belgian beer, moules-frites, speculoos, waterzooi, witloof, Brussels sprouts, and Belgian chocolate, to name a few, are seen as examples of belgitude, because they are often promoted abroad.
-People who were important to Belgian history are also often cited: Ambiorix, Godfrey of Bouillon, Charles V, Adolphe Sax, King Baudouin, as are cultural icons such as Manneken Pis, the Gilles of Binche, Pieter Bruegel the Elder, Peter Paul Rubens, Tintin, Inspector Maigret, the Atomium, Jacques Brel, René Magritte, Soeur Sourire, Django Reinhardt, etc. In the fields of sport, Eddy Merckx and the Red Devils are good examples.
+People who were important to Belgian history are also often cited: Ambiorix, Godfrey of Bouillon, Charles V, Adolphe Sax, King Baudouin, as are cultural icons such as Manneken Pis, the Gilles of Binche, Pieter Bruegel the Elder, Peter Paul Rubens, Tintin, The Smurfs, Inspector Maigret, the Atomium, Jacques Brel, René Magritte, Soeur Sourire, Django Reinhardt, etc. In the fields of sport, Eddy Merckx and the Red Devils are good examples.
 The song "Potverdekke!
 (It's great to be a Belgian)" (1998) by Mr. John is also an expression of belgitude.
 The satirical comedy and film adaptation Sois Belge et tais-toi!, the films of Jan Bucquoy and the comedy team Les Snuls are all loving and mocking tributes to the Belgian identity.

 Moules-frites or mosselen met friet is a representative dish of Belgium.

 The statue of Manneken Pis in Brussels is an example of a cultural belgitude.

 Tintin and Snowy are international cultural symbols of belgitude.